Spin-polarized transport in copper-oxide atomic junctions revealed by anomalous shot-noise behavior in presence of the Kondo effect

 In conclusion, we investigated the transport properties of air oxidized Cu MCBJs using a combination of magnetotransport, d$I$/d$V$ spectroscopy, and shot noise measurements.
-The experiments consistently point toward the emergence of local magnetic moments in Cu$_x$O atomic contacts as predicted by theory \cite{Cakir2011, Zheng2015}.
+The experiments consistently point toward the emergence of local magnetic moments in Cu$_x$O atomic contacts as predicted by theory \autocite{Cakir2011, Zheng2015}.
 Specifically, the non-monotonic MC signals with large relative amplitudes indicate the presence of magnetic scattering centers in and around the constriction.
 The detection of ZBA with Fano line shapes complements this picture as it underscores the possible formation of Kondo resonances associated with the localized Cu$_x$O moments.

 Shot noise spectroscopy provides complementary information on the underlying transport channels.
 While the Fano factor analysis of most contacts below one $G_0$ highlights their multichannel nature, it also reveals, through a small fraction of contacts compatible with a single channel, that (partially) spin polarized currents may occur.
 For junctions with strong ZBA, the excess noise shows an anomalous bias dependence that goes beyond the linear Landauer formalism.
-We introduce a minimal 2CM which acquires an energy dependent transmission function that carries the profile of the Kondo resonance and, hence, allows for a nonlinear noise modeling.
-Comparing the model based calculation with our experimental data, similarly suggests the presence of SP, which, remarkably, coexist with the Kondo correlations.
+We introduce a minimal two-channel model which acquires an energy dependent transmission function that carries the profile of the Kondo resonance and, hence, requires a nonlinear noise modeling.
+Comparing the model based calculation with our experimental data, similarly suggests the presence of spin polarization, which, remarkably, coexists with the Kondo correlations.
 We interpret this coexistence as another hint for the emergence of a local magnetization in the nanoscale vicinity of the apex atoms, likely induced by surface oxidation.
 Taken together, these experimental findings provide a first coherent demonstration that oxygen incorporation into Cu nanocontacts can indeed induce localized magnetic moments and spin dependent transport at the atomic scale.